-Not only do you want to use as many recycled and recyclable materials as you can, but you also want to make it as easy for the customer to recycle your packaging as possible.
-Give clear instructions on packages if any materials need to be separated, and make it possible to separate them.
+Not only do you want to use as many recycled and recyclable materials as you can, but you also want to make it easy for the customer to recycle your packaging.
+Give clear instructions on packages if any materials need to be separated and make it possible to separate them.

-Instead of petroleum-based plastics, bioplastics are derived from plants.
+Unlike traditional petroleum-based plastics, bioplastics are derived from plants and are biodegradable.
+They have a range of applications, from food packaging to medical supplies and more.
 They can be composted with little effort.

 Both inflatable air pillows and corrugated bubble wrap can be sourced from recycled materials.
 Usually, they can be recycled themselves.
 Because they’re mostly air, there’s less material used.

 Whether they’re sourced from petroleum or plants, biodegradable plastics have become more widely available and are being used in a variety of products, from food containers to packaging materials.
 They are designed to break down when exposed to light or heat, which means they can be used to create items that won’t linger in landfills and oceans for years.